-\emph{Discussion---} Non-compactness of Wannier states is a more subtle property than topological obstruction: whereas any topologically trivial insulator allows for exponentially localized Wannier states, compact OAIs only admit strictly local and symmetric Wannier states when their Hamiltonian is fine-tuned to specific parameter values.
-The existence of non-compact atomic insulators beyond $\mathcal{C}_2$ symmetry suggests to explore non-compactness in its own right, as a new ordering principle for gapped states of matter.
-Promising directions of future study are then the generalization of our analysis to arbitrary finite Wannier state sizes, larger symmetry groups, and higher dimensions.
+\emph{Discussion---} The existence of non-compact atomic insulators suggests to explore non-compactness as a new ordering principle for gapped phases.
+Promising directions of future study are the generalization of our analysis to arbitrary finite Wannier state sizes, larger symmetry groups, and higher dimensions.
+Moreover, it is fruitful to investigate the observable consequences of non-compactness.
+In particular, both the superfluid weight~\cite{Peotta15,JonahUpcoming} and the conductivity in presence of disorder~\cite{FrankUpcoming} of a set of bands directly depends on Wannier spread.
+Hence, we expect that both are enhanced in the non-compact case.